 When you see them nose down on your fly this is when you STOP and read the fish.
 They will typically nibble at the fly and will spit it out quickly.
 This means that most of the time you will hardly feel anything and it’s this behavior that you must pay absolute attention to so that you increase your chances of feeling and seeing the fish eat before they spit it out again.
 The technique to conquer this finicky fish is to keep the line tight from the fly to your hand and “strip set” upon feeling any tension, biting, or pecking.
 Strip setting is crucial due to their erratic style of eating and spitting out.
 This also allows you to keep your fly in front of the fish in the event you don't get a hook set.
 So if you do miss the hook set, just let the fly rest, and the fish will usually come back to it for another taste.
 Focus on crawling that fly along the bottom, keeping the line tight, and strip setting on the slightest tugs.
 More often than not, when people begin to get frustrated that the fish aren’t eating, the reality is that the fish has probably already eaten and spit your fly out multiple times without even being noticed.
 Reading the fish and feeling the line tension is key to a successful day.

 So what's the best fly to use for sight fishing to Sheepshead?
 We tend to favor the flies in this Sheepshead Fly Pack, but any fly you choose should share these same overall characteristics.
 Primarily, you’ll need a fly that is weighted and sinks down to the bottom quick, yet light enough to remain stealthy and not disturb the fish when the fly lands.
 The sink rate on bead-chain eyes is a bit too slow, large heavy lead eyes make too much noise when they plop down on the water, so a happy medium is an extra-small (3.2mm) lead eye.
-Additionally you’ll want to keep the hook size small, usually around a size 6, and opt for a wide gape, chemically-sharpened hook as their donkey mouth full of molars doesn't make setting the hook an easy task.
+Additionally you’ll want to keep the hook size small, usually around a size 6 or 4, and opt for a wide gape, chemically-sharpened hook as their donkey mouth full of molars doesn't make setting the hook an easy task.
 Furthermore, you’ll want to keep your flies streamline, simple, and short.
 Keeping a short tail on your fly pattern will help you get more hook sets as they will often nibble on a longer tail and never get the hook fully in their mouth.
 Sheepshead are omnivorous, which means they eat just about anything; but the bulk of their diet appears to be barnacles, small crabs, and shrimp so it’s no surprise that flies resembling these are the best choice.

 This winter take some time to revisit that favorite Redfish flat and go target the elusive and shifty Sheepshead.
 You will quickly be addicted to the adrenaline rush that sight fishing to these fish can bestow upon an angler.
 Use this time of year to explore new grounds, try out different flies, and hone your fish reading skills.
 With lower water temperatures, crystal clear waters, and the seemingly empty shorelines of late winter, fly fishing for Sheepshead is the perfect answer to fill that off-season gap between the fall and spring.